jepiqueau/react-sqlite-app-starter/README.md

 Ionic/React application demonstrating the use of the `@capacitor-community/sqlite` plugin and can be use as an application starter.

-The `@capacitor-community/sqlite` test is accessible in the Tab2 of the Application by clicking on the SQLite test button.
+The `@capacitor-community/sqlite` test is accessible in the Tab2 of the Application by clicking on several SQLite test button :

+ - SQLite No Encryption Tests
+ - SQLite Encrypted Tests     (iOS && Android only)
+ - SQLite Encryption Tests    (iOS && Android only)
+ - SQLite Json Tests

 The application uses now a React Hook `react-sqlite-hook` to access the `@capacitor-community/sqlite` API.